merely-useful/py-rse/index.md

 and its standard output to our screen, so it reads what we type and displays its output for us to see (Figure \@ref(fig:bash-tools-stdio)a).
-When we tell the shell to run a program it creates a new process and temporarily reconnects the keyboard and stream to that process's standard input and output (Figure \@ref(fig:bash-tools-stdio)b).
+When we tell the shell to run a program, it creates a new process and temporarily reconnects the keyboard and stream to that process's standard input and output (Figure \@ref(fig:bash-tools-stdio)b).